Dev guideRecipesAPI ReferenceChangelog

 }

-You can combine _json with specific fields when you need both structured values and the full object.
+Combine _json with specific fields when you need both structured values and the full object.

 Supported use cases

-You can use _json in the following locations:
+Use _json in the following locations.

 Use _json on the item field

+The item placement is the most common pattern and returns the full payload for a single content item.
 Use _json inside an item query to return the full content item.

 query GetStartPage {